 The San Francisco Pride Celebration is the largest Pride event in the country, attracting nearly 2 million visitors.
-If you are planning to visit San Francisco, expect the city to be hustling and bustling with activities and people!
+If you are planning to visit for Pride Day San Francisco, expect the city to be hustling and bustling with activities and people!
 There are numerous Pride-related events the last full weekend in June including the official festival, with six stages of entertainment, and the famous Pride Parade which goes down Market Street.

 Pride is More Than Just a Weekend